catflight/CRAccessoryKit-SDK/README.md

 	- (BOOL)addGestureRecognizer:(CRGestureRecognizer*)gestureRecognizer;
 	- (void)removeGestureRecognizer:(CRGestureRecognizer*)gestureRecognizer;

+	- (BOOL)addExclusionView:(UIView*)touchEnabledView;
+	- (void)removeExclusionView:(UIView*)touchEnabledview;

 	@end

 There is only one instance of this class at a time in application, accessible via `+[CRAccessoryManager sharedManager]` method.
 You could use it co adjust behaviour of accessory, iterate over connected accessories (only one in virually all cases), and subscribe to accessory notifications.
+Also you could add some views (usually controls) to touch rejection exclusion list, so they'll be available even when touch rejection is active.

 ### Drawing events